pragsmike/PromptCritical/USAGE.md

 ### Step 2: Configure The Experiment

 Next, you **must** create an `evolution-parameters.edn` file in your experiment's root directory to control the `evaluate` and `vary` commands.
+NOTE: Models default to `mistral` if not specified.

 1.  **Create the configuration file:** `my-first-experiment/evolution-parameters.edn`
 2.  **Add parameters.** At a minimum, you must specify which models to test against in the `evaluate` command.